 Wellbeing bedtime reading list

-Reading a good book is a great way to organically wind down your mind ready for sleep – unless it’s a page-turner that is…
+Reading a good book is a great way to organically wind down your mind ready for sleep.
+Here are our top picks for that precious bedtime ritual…

 ‘The Course of Love’ – Alain de Botton (Penguin Books Ltd)

 As a society obsessed with ‘happy ever after’ and stories of romance, it’s easy for us to forget that real love isn’t always rosy.
 It can be messy, mundane, painful, tender and wonderful – all at the same time.

 His first novel in over twenty years, Botton looks at the complex beauty of modern love, and what it means to love ordinarily but greatly.

 ‘Bedtime Stories for Grown-Ups’ – Ben Holden (Simon & Schuster Ltd)

 The routine of reading a book before bed is often reserved for children, but – as Holden explores – it’s a ritual that can benefit the wellbeing and health of adults too.